 Your undergraduate background should include a sound knowledge of mathematics beyond calculus, including differential equations, complex variables, linear algebra and probability or statistics, especially for applicants who already have a medical degree.
 In addition, a sound knowledge of physics (including thermodynamics, modern physics, nuclear physics, electromagnetic field theory) is required.
 Additional subjects for a successful application are applied mechanics, electrical engineering, electronics, instrumentation, measurement & control and informatics.

-The M.Sc. in Biomedical Engineering course is of special interest to students from foreign countries, in particular from Eastern Europe, the new EU countries and developing countries.
-Because the course is attended by students of different nationalities, lectures are held in English.
-Therefore a thorough knowledge of English is required (see below).
+The M.Sc. in Biomedical Engineering course is of special interest to international students, because the course is attended by students of different nationalities, lectures are held in English.
+Therefore excellent knowledge of English is required (see below).